 Click the button below to leave your information and we’ll call you back to discuss your case.

 Questions to Ask a Potential DUI Defense Attorney

 There are some basic questions that can help you determine who to hire as a DUI attorney, including:

 - How many DUI cases have you represented this year?

 - How many cases were you able to reduce penalties for?

 - How familiar are you with the process of a DUI case?

 When looking for a DUI attorney, remember: the more questions you ask, and the better you understand their process and experience, the better equipped you’ll be for your trial.

 If you’re looking for a knowledgeable and well-practiced local DUI lawyer, please consider calling Robert L. Sepp, Attorney at Law.
 An experienced and aggressive lawyer, he has successfully protected the rights of many of his clients, and has had many of his clients’ DUII charges dismissed or reduced.
 If you’ve been charged with drunk driving, it’s very important that you find a drunk driving attorney that has the same level of experience and expertise to guide you through this difficult time.

-When to Call a DUI Attorney in Portland OR
+When to Call a DUI Attorney in Portland OR and West Linn OR

 SERVING CLIENTS IN THE PORTLAND OR AND SURROUNDING AREAS: